bergesinstitute/graf-method/book-1-unit-1.md

 # The Spanish alphabet
-The Spanish alphabet has 27 letters.
-Here they are:
+The Spanish alphabet has 27 letters:

     A